 Red pepper flakes – A light shake of these hot peppers adds heat and a little crunch.
 Feel free to omit for a milder flavor.

-Brown Sugar – Either light or dark brown sugar works fine and will melt into the jerky and give it a nice glaze.
+Brown Sugar – Either light or dark brown sugar works fine and will melt into the jerky and give it a nice glaze for the candied bacon jerky recipe variation below.

 Freshly Ground Black Pepper – Set your grinder so that the pepper is coarsely ground for the best flavor.